-During flower season in August-September it can be busy, as the reserve erupts with colour and pulls crowds in, but the little beaches along the lagoon tend to remain quiet and calm.
+During flower season in August-September, it can be busy, as the reserve erupts with color and pulls crowds in, but the little beaches along the lagoon tend to remain quiet and calm.
 It’s great fun to kayak here and take part in other water sports on the calm lagoon water.
-Rent a beach cottage or just do a day visit; either way remember the sun block and beach umbrellas.
+Rent a beach cottage or just do a day visit; either way, remember the sunblock and beach umbrellas.

 5. Sterkfontein Caves, Gauteng

 Sterkfontein is a World Heritage Site, and the perfect spot for amateur archaeologists.
 One of the most important fossil sites in the world, the caves are an active excavation site and a fascinating place to tour.
 Hominid and animal fossils as old as 4 million years have been discovered in the place known as the Cradle of Humankind – providing valuable information on human history and development.

 A top class visitor’s center with excellent exhibits, great guides, a restaurant, and beautiful views make the visit an unforgettable part of any South African trip.
 The caves are just 40 minutes from Johannesburg, a convenient distance to see one of the most famous archeological sites in the world.
 Remember to wear comfortable shoes for the cave tours.

 6. De Hoop, Western Cape